The team at iCertified can complete your swimming pool compliance inspection smoothly and without any hassle.

 Wall Guidelines For Indoor Pools

-- Are there any wall openings bigger than 100mm?
+- The wall openings should be bigger than 100mm

 Around The Indoor Pool Area

-- Is the CPR sign current and can be easily read within the pool area from 3 meters away?
+- The CPR sign should be recent and can be easily read within the pool area from 3 meters away.

 Checklist for Outdoor Spa